MoAftaab/Google-Forms-Automator/README.md

 3. Multiple date format attempts (dd-mm-yyyy, yyyy-mm-dd, etc.)
 4. Calendar picker interaction when available

-### Flexibility
-1.Finds the installed Chrome browser on their system 2.Launch it with special parameters to use a dedicated profile directory 3.Control that browser instance to navigate to the Google Form 4.Fill in the fields automatically
+# Google Form Automation Script

+## Features & Workflow

+1. **Find Installed Chrome**
+   - Detects and locates the installed Chrome browser on the system.

+2. **Launch with Custom Profile**
+   - Starts Chrome with a dedicated profile directory for session persistence.

+3. **Automate Navigation**
+   - Controls the browser instance to open the specified Google Form.

+4. **Auto-Fill Form Fields**
+   - Populates form fields automatically with predefined data.

+5. **Submission or Review Mode**
-5.Either submit the form or let the user review it before submission
+   - Option to either submit the form directly or allow the user to review and edit before submission.

 ### Field-to-Data Matching